Danspotnytool/Tambay-sa-VC-bot/README.md

 <ul>
 <ul>
 <pre>
-// Return if message from the owner if (msg.author.id != `${process.env.OWNER_ID}`) { return };
+// Return if message is not from the owner if (msg.author.id != `${process.env.OWNER_ID}`) { return };
 </pre>
 </ul>